semrush/intergalactic/website/docs/patterns/form/form.md

 > After opening the form the first input should get the `focus`.

 **The main denominator in the design system is 4.** All margins between the components and widgets shall be a multiple of this denominator.
-See [Variables](/style/variables/#main_denominator) for more information.
+See [Spacing system](/layout/box-system/#spacing_system) for more information.

 | Input size | Example                                           |
 | ---------- | ------------------------------------------------- |